stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 1. A new domain class for a general model that encapsulates vertex data.

-2. A builder to construct the model.
+2. A builder to construct a model.

 3. And a more specialised implementation to construct the cube.

-### The Model
+### Model Builder

 Initially the model class is quite straight-forward (we will be adding more functionality as we go):